-Did you know that pediatric dental disease, also referred to as childhood tooth decay, is the #1 chronic childhood illness?
-Left untreated, childhood tooth decay can have devastating consequences that extend beyond the dental chair.
-Rampant decay can negatively impact a child's overall quality of life, inhibit their cognitive and social development and compromise their growth, function and self esteem.
+Pediatric dental disease, also known as childhood tooth decay, is the #1 chronic childhood illness in America.
+Childhood tooth decay can have devastating consequences on a child’s health and wellness that extend beyond the dental chair.

 The good news?
 Tooth decay is preventable!

 America’s ToothFairy: National Children’s Oral Health Foundation® was formed in 2006 to provide an aggressive collaborative response to eliminate children’s preventable suffering from pediatric dental disease.
 The America’s ToothFairy extensive community-based network includes dental and health professionals, generous corporations, nonprofit community health programs, civic and youth organizations and caring individuals in every state.